CMCGowan1/NBM_Regression_Project_2/Project_Proposal.md

 A subset of the features will be the individual sample/unit of analysis in this project.
 TBD based on an iterative process using Linear Regression modeling to find the feature or features that best fit the model.

 ## Target
-The target will be worldwide gross.
+The target will be box office worldwide gross.

 ### Model and Tools
 - Beautiful soup and potentially, Selenium, will be used for webscraping.
 Beautiful Soup will be used to parse the HTML data and Selenium will be used as a driver for site navigation